Contextualized Representations Using Textual Encyclopedic Knowledge

-We presented a method to build text representations by jointly contextualizing the input with dynamically retrieved textual encyclopedic background knowledge from Wikipedia.
-We applied our method to reading comprehension tasks and showed consistent improvements, in-domain and out-of-domain, across multiple benchmarks that require factual reasoning and knowledge well represented in the background collection.
+We presented a method to build text representations by jointly contextualizing the input with dynamically retrieved textual encyclopedic knowledge.
+We showed consistent improvements, in- and out-of-domain, across multiple reading comprehension benchmarks that require factual reasoning and knowledge well represented in the background collection.

 \begin{appendices}